St Hilda Post in CSTP

-In September 2017, Dr Anna Rowlands was appointed as the St Hilda Associate Professor of Catholic Social Thought and Practice.
+Dr Anna Rowlands has been the St Hilda Associate Professor of Catholic Social Thought and Practice since September 2017.

 This endowed research and teaching post was made possible by a number of benefactors and supporters across the UK, Europe and the US.
 These benefactors include major foundations, women’s religious congregations, and business executives.